Homeowners Insurance Deductible Guide

 When selecting a deductible, consider the following:

-• Emergency savings available for unexpected repairs
+• Emergency savings available

 • Likelihood of filing smaller claims